Robertson College: Founding

-In 1990, Mr. Thomas restructured the college with the sole campus becoming that of the Winnipeg, Manitoba campus.
+In 1990, the college was restructured with the sole campus becoming that of the Winnipeg, Manitoba campus.

-Robertson Today
+Robertson today

 In 1993, the Robertson Career College was formally renamed to its present name, Robertson College as it continued to diversify its program offerings.
 The college was purchased in 2001 by the Midwestern School of Business and Technology in Winnipeg; it now has since become a multi-campus college with campuses added in Calgary (2004) and in Edmonton.
 In 2009, an online training division for Robertson College was created.
 Robertson Online offers flexible learning with an expanding catalog of diploma and certificate programs as well as micro courses.

 The College now focuses on Business, Technology, Healthcare and Community Services.

-Further Information
+Affiliations

 The College is registered as a Private Vocational Institution with the Government of Manitoba as well as the Government of Alberta Advanced Education – Private Career Colleges Branch.

 Robertson is also a member of: